-Upstream: Occurring before the point of consideration, in the direction from which a fluid is moving.
+Upstream: Occuring before the bridge, in the direction from which water is moving.

 1 INTRODUCTION

 The details regarding the specifics of the project components presented in this report are provided solely for illustrative purposes.
 This project description does not constitute a final decision by the proponent.
 Changes to these details may be made based on the results of this environmental assessment and as the concept for the New Bridge for the St. Lawrence develops.